Training and Service Activities

 Interns will have many opportunities to participate in the Student Counseling Center’s psycho-educational programming.
 Interns will engage in at least six outreach activities, such as creating an awareness table or presenting to a class.
 Faculty, staff, and student organizations frequently request presentations.
 Recent topics have included Conflict Resolution, Safer Dating, Assisting Troubled Students.
 Interns will also complete a group outreach project, which may include creating an online workshop or developing programming for an awareness week.
 Additionally, interns may represent the Student Counseling Center at university functions (e.g., new student orientation).

 The Student Counseling Center provides practicum experiences for master and doctoral students in counseling and clinical psychology from a variety of local universities.
+In the fall there is an opportunity to co-facilitate the practicum group supervision.
 In the spring semester, interns will be the primary individual supervisor for a practicum student.
 Responsibilities will include monitoring clinical work, evaluation, and administrative responsibility.

 Interns will begin their internship with a two-week orientation.
 The orientation provides an opportunity for interns to learn about the specifics of UT Dallas and the Student Counseling Center.
 Interns will have the opportunity to interact with all of the staff and learn about the theoretical orientations and supervisory styles of potential supervisors.
 Interns will also participate in didactic and experiential seminars on key topics, including a day devoted to Diversity and one devoted to Ethics and Legal Issues.
 All senior staff participate in orientation.
 Interns will also have an opportunity to connect with their fellow intern cohort and practicum trainees.
 The orientation culminates in an intern/training director retreat.